 5. Superman 156: By Edmond Hamilton, Curt Swan & George Klein.
 The best of Silver Age Superman.
 This one is the Turner Classic Movies Superman.
 The Cary Grant Superman.
 Classic.
 Timeless.
 This one gives you all the overdramatic melodrama of that era when Superman is going to die.
 In his last days he sets out to do some final tasks and inspire all those around him.
 This one has all of his supporting cast in it and the infamous “Every man can be a Superman” moon message panel.
 It’s an incredibly well crafted book showing what Superman means to all those around him and the world.

 6. Action Comics 858-863 – Superman & The Legion Of Super Heroes: By Geoff Johns, Gary Frank, Jon Sibal, Dave McCaig & Rob Leigh.
+Probably the weakest on the list but this one hit me at such a formative time I can’t help but love it.
 Just an extremely entertaining romp that puts the adult Superman squarely back into the world of the 31st Century.
 This reinvigorates the classic Legion while also showing how strong of an impact Superman and his message of protecting everyone, regardless of their differences is.
-Some of Johns’ actual best work is during this Superman run and Frank’s art here is some of his greatest and is the real highlight.
-This one just really makes you fall in love with Superman and the Legion even if youve never read a comic with them in it before.
+Some of Johns’ actual best work is during this Superman run and Frank’s art here is some of his greatest and is the true highlight.
+This one just really makes you fall in love with Superman and the Legion even if you’ve never read a comic with them in it before.
 Is it as deep or important as Johns would have you believe?
-No, it’s big, dumb fun.
-It’s the exciting Superman Saturday morning cartoon with its bright colors and fast paced action.
+No, it’s big, dumb fun that he himself almost ruins by being hilariously serious, lacking self awareness, going too dark, making it too bleak and unleashing yet another of his patented “Rebirths” on the Legion.
+Even with all that, it remains the exciting Superman Saturday morning cartoon with its bright colors and fast paced action.
 You cant help but smile and cheer and get wholly invested even with the Johns-isms coming at you hard and fast.